KojiTadokoro114/Leaves/README.md

 **How to create your server:**

 1. Find a open source minecraft server project.
-2. Swich to master branch click "<> Code", then click Download ZIP
+2. Swich to master branch, click "<> Code" button, then click Download ZIP
 3. Extract downloaded file on a temp directory.
 4. Open your github page, create a new repository.
 5. Add all files in the temp directory, upload them to the repository.